Controller Area Network (CAN) interface in embedded systems:

 a) Standard CAN protocol or Base frame format

 b) Extended Can or Extended frame format

 The following figure (Fig 2) illustrates the standard CAN frame format, which consists of seven different bit-fields.

-a) A Start of Frame (SOF) field - indicates the beginning
+a) A Start of Frame (SOF) field - indicates the beginning of a message frame.

 c) A Control Field containing six bits in which two reserved bits (r0 and r1) and a four bit Data Length Code (DLC).
 The DLC indicates the number of bytes in the Data Field that follows.

 d) A Data Field, containing from zero to eight bytes.

 e) The CRC field, containing a fifteen-bit cyclic redundancy check-code and a recessive delimiter bit.

-g) The End of Frame field, consisting of seven recessive
+g) The End of Frame field, consisting of seven recessive bits.

 An Intermission field consisting of three recessive bits is then added after the EOF field.
 Then the bus is recognized to be free.